Circle 9: Degrowth and Exnovation

 About the Study Circle

-How to blow up an oil pipeline?
-Or better yet, how to safely and quickly dismantle it, and re-use its parts for something better?
+How to safely and quickly dismantle an oil pipeline, and re-use its parts for something better?
 In this NSU Study Circle, we aim to study ways to facilitate, support and carry out exnovation, meaning the termination of technologies, institutions and practices that contribute to climate, ecological and societal breakdown.

 We focus on exnovation as a key concept within the broader degrowth paradigm.
 Degrowth involves the equitable and just down-scaling of production and consumption, undertaken through democratic processes, in order to bring our societies back into balance with the living world, while improving well-being.
 Exnovation plays an important role in this downscaling: we urgently need creative and democratically engaging ways to undo all the structures that fossil capital has created to make our lives dependent on its unlimited growth.